How to refine the product backlog

 Of course, you are not intentionally neglecting your product backlog.
 But organizing it is rarely the priority when there is more urgent work to do.
 However, it is vital to carve out space for routine upkeep — removing the superfluous items to make space for the essential.
 After all, a well-organized backlog aligns the product team around the upcoming work and clarifies what the most important features are.
 This gives everyone the information they need to complete their work confidently and efficiently.

-Prioritize features and build more lovable products — sign up for a free trial or log into your Aha! account.
+Prioritize features and build more lovable products — try Aha! for free.

 What is a product backlog?